“I refuse to be stereotyped. Look at me. Never mind my color. Please look at me!”

 “What do you want?”

 Gill looks insulted that Morris seems abrupt and uninterested, and looks over at the dead woman.
-Her head resting on the cold porcelain toilet lid.
-Her forehead tattooed with bright red lips.
+Her head rested on the cold porcelain toilet lid.
+Her forehead was tattooed with bright red lips.

 Morris comments, “Yeah, you’re a wizard.”

 “Then You should hear my W.C Fields sometimes it’s absolutely uncanny”( he goes into his WC Fields impersonation- “My boy you are engaged in a conversation with the great WC Fields himself concerning the degeneracy, debauchery, and murder involving one infantile detective called Morris Brummel boy detective.
 How’d ya like that one Morris?”

 “Alright alright but can’t we talk this over from one human being to another?”

 “No no no no no no no you don’t, you don’t(Deep sigh) you gotta find that out for yourself, you see it’s not fair I told you where I was last time.
 So you’ll have to find out this time for yourself.”
 He hangs up the phone.

 Gill says out loud to himself Ciao, Ciao Ciao Bambino… He holds the last vowel and hums on it like a mantra which turns into a whimpering sob as he looks away crying like a small child, he chokes the tears back and puts a gold handkerchief over his mouth.
 He is sickened by his actions.
 Obviously struggling with Oedipal psychosis, ambivalent and disturbed.
 He even called himself a “bad boy” to Morris…